tom01h/vscale-chip/README.md

 type run
 ```
 ### Simulation (a59e919)
+If verilator 3.882 or earlier, remove "--l2-name v" option in Makefile
-load is not supported yet
+load command is not supported yet

 Boot ROM & Program
 ```